 Of course, each drug needs to act on the body in a different way.
 Some drugs need to be absorbed quickly (like nitroglycerin if we are having a heart attack) and preferably eliminated quickly (otherwise toxins build up in the blood).
 For other drugs, we want slow absorption so we get maximum benefit and don't lose a lot of it from excretion.

-So when your doctor prescribes (say) "take 2 tablets every meal time", this is based on the desirable levels of drug concentration and known levels of distribution, metabolism and excretion in the body.
+So when your doctor prescribes (say) "take 2 tablets 3 times a day after food", this is based on the desirable levels of drug concentration and known levels of distribution, metabolism and excretion in the body.

 What's the math?